helm/helm-www/content/docs/topics/provenance.md

 hinges on the fact that you trust the person who signed the chart.
 That, in turn, means you need to trust the public key of the signer.

-One of the design decisions with Kubernetes Helm has been that the Helm project would not insert itself into the chain of trust as a necessary party.
+One of the design decisions with Helm has been that the Helm project would not insert itself into the chain of trust as a necessary party.
 We don't want to be "the certificate authority" for all chart signers.
 Instead, we strongly favor a decentralized model, which is part of the reason we chose OpenPGP as our foundational technology.
-So when it comes to establishing authority, we have left this step more-or-less undefined in Helm 2.0.0.
+So when it comes to establishing authority, we have left this step more-or-less undefined in Helm 2 (a decision carried forward in Helm 3).

 However, we have some pointers and recommendations for those interested in using the provenance system: